Wedding Day FAQ

 Do you plan the day of schedule or do I?

 We will make the day-of schedule for you.
-Two months before your event we will email you a confirmation of services, and time hair and makeup needs to be completed by.
-We will need the final count no later than one month before your wedding.
+Three months before your event we will email you a confirmation of services, and time hair and makeup needs to be completed by.
+We will need the final count no later than two months before your wedding.
 If you're having a different company for hair or makeup and they've made a schedule, please email it to us so we can coordinate.

 What do you need on the wedding day?